trusts in wills trusts in wills

 Trust Administration

 Trust administration ensures the trust operates as intended.
 Mishandling can lead to legal challenges and financial losses.
 Trustee duties include managing assets, maintaining records, and complying with tax obligations.
-Lack of clear instructions or detailed guidelines can cause misunderstandings.
+A lack of clear instructions or detailed guidelines can cause misunderstandings.
 Beneficiaries might dispute decisions if the trustee’s actions seem inconsistent with the trustor’s wishes.
 Inadequate communication between trustees and beneficiaries often results in grievances, necessitating transparency and regular updates.

 Trustee Selection